SEPnet Summer Placement Scheme – Information for Employers

 The scheme is highly rewarding to both students and employers.
 It introduces students to the scientific workplace and acts as an invaluable resource for employers looking for a fresh perspective on their business challenges.

-Students receive £2,000 for an 8-week placement to cover their expenses.
-If you are able to fund a placement for a physics student, please contact: email@example.com and register your placement here.
+Students receive £2,250 for an 8-week placement to cover their expenses.
+If you are able to fund a placement for a physics student, please contact email@example.com and register your placement here.
 See below for further information.

 Find out more

 Hear from students talking about the benefits of their SEPnet summer placements:

 Listen to employers talk about why they offer placements, give advice to students and talk about what students have achieved on SEPnet summer placements:

 “We took SEPnet students for the second year running this year and have been very impressed with the calibre of the students, their capabilities and the general high standard.
 For your records (as it’s always good to hear success stories) we have just made a permanent job offer to one of the students we had in 2011.”

 – Lesley Fewell, Head of Human Resources, Ultra Electronics